xingyuHuxingyu/DynamicPO/README.md

 ## Citation

-If you find this repository useful, please consider citing our paper:

 This work received the **DASFAA 2026 Best Paper Award**.
+If you find our work useful, please consider giving us a ⭐ and citing our paper:

 ```bibtex
 @article{hu2026dynamicpo,